-The measure defines a new term, "managing principal broker," and sets out specific duties and responsibilities for individuals who hold that title, including how they must oversee other brokers.
-In addition, the measure updates the requirements for written supervisory agreements between brokers and their supervisors, changes the guidelines for renewing or reactivating a real estate license and defines "real estate teams," which are subgroups working under a company's registered name, and clarifies their obligations to clients.
+The measure defines a new term, "managing principal broker" as distinct from a principal broker, and sets out specific duties and responsibilities for individuals who hold that title, including their oversight duties of other brokers.
+The measure updates the requirements for written supervisory agreements between brokers and their supervisors; changes the guidelines for renewing or reactivating a real estate license; defines "real estate teams" as subgroups working under a company's registered name; and enumerates their obligations to clients.